engrbm87/ha-addons/appdaemon-face-recognition/DOCS.md

     `elevation` and `time_zone`.
   - Add a `http` section with `url: http://127.0.0.1:5050` in it.
   - At the end of the file add `admin:` and `api:`.
-  - Remove everthing under `hadashboard:`, leaving just that.
+  - Remove everything under `hadashboard:`, leaving just that.

 The result should look something like this: